jpatrickldg/apartment-management-app/README.md

 - [ ] Notifications
 - [ ] Landing Page with Google Map API

-For more details about this project's progress, you can visit this [Project's Feature](https://github.com/users/jpatrickldg/projects/2).
+For more details about this project's progress, you can visit this [project's feature](https://github.com/users/jpatrickldg/projects/2).